RongRong&inri

 The Encounter and the Beginning of Collaboration

-In 1999, RongRong met inri during a visit to Tokyo, where he was participating in an exhibition as a representative of the “NEWPHOTO”.
-Although they did not share a common language, they communicated by tracing characters onto each other’s palms with their fingers.
-Through this unique form of dialogue, RongRong was deeply moved by inri’s profound understanding.
+In 1999, RongRong met inri when he participated in an exhibition in Tokyo as a representative of “NEWPHOTO”.
+Although they did not share a common language, they communicated by tracing characters on each other’s palms, building a silent dialogue.
+RongRong was drawn to inri’s profound understanding.

 Current Activities